ankit-31/Flutter--Simple-Global-App-State-Management/README.md

-# globalorappstatemanager
+# App State Management

-A new Flutter project.
+Using Provider
 ## Getting Started

 This project is a starting point for a Flutter application.